minitage/minitage.recipe.printer/README.txt

       are not already in the cache
     - *wsgi*: Make a Python paste configuration file eatable by mod_wsgi with all the eggs dependencies you need.

-The reasons why i have rewrite yet another buildout recipes builder are:
-    - Support for downloading stuff
-    - Do not rely on easy_install dependency system
-    - Support on the fly patchs for eggs and other distribution.
-    - Support multiple hooks at each stage of the build system.
-    - Support for distutils
-    - Robust offline mode
-    - We like pypi, but offer a mode to scan for eggs without need to check the index,
-    - Support malformed or not indexed distributions.
-      In other terms, we provide an url, and the recipe builds it, that's all.
-    - All recipes must support automaticly minitage dependencies and rpath linking.

 You can browse the code on minitage's following resources: